noah-cf/cfkit/README.md

 1. Create the directory you wish to keep this project in.
     E.g., Recommendation:
-    ~(Your User)/Developer/
+    ~/Developer/

-2. Clone the repository and enter directory
+2. Clone the repository and enter the directory:
     ```sh
     git clone https://github.com/noah-cf/cfkit.git
     cd cfkit